jumaili/NewRocket_Portal_App/README.md

 http-server -o
 ```

-Then it will automatically open your preffered browser and the AngularJS app is running!
+Then it will automatically open your preferred browser and the AngularJS app is running!
 Please look at it's responsiveness and let me know what improvements to make! :grin: